ART, IDENTITY, MIGRATION

 The Ben Uri Collection focuses on the work and lives of modern and contemporary immigrant and refugee artists with a particular focus on Jewish artists forced to flee persecution or perished as a result at the turn and middle of the 20th Century.

 The collection is celebrated worldwide as the most comprehensive and important of its kind.
 Work is widely loaned and exhibited in context alongside work by artists from relevant peer groups.
 We aim to engage the widest audience possible, reflecting the museum’s ethos of being ‘The Art Museum for Everyone’.

-The collection covers all mediums and subject areas from the mid-19th century through to the present day.
-In the period 2001–12, nearly 160 new, carefully selected works (almost half by contemporary artists) have been acquired.
+The collection covers all mediums and subject areas from the late-19th century through to the present day.
+In the period 2001–18, over 300 new, carefully selected works (almost half by contemporary artists) have been acquired.
 Ben Uri’s specialism is in the lives and work of émigré artists in general, and, in particular, those who made ‘forced journeys’ to Britain in the early and mid-20th century.

 - Dealing in Cultural Objects (Offences) Act 2003

 - Unesco 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property

 - Guidance on the responsible acquisition of cultural property issued by the Department for Culture, Media and Sport in 2005